Continuing Professional Development (CPD) Program

-Participants who achieve a minimum of 16 CPD points per membership year will receive a certificate of completion and the right to use the post-nominal PLV (Professional Leader of Volunteers).
+Participants who achieve a minimum of 16 CPD points per membership year will receive a certificate of attainment and the right to use the post-nominal PLV (Professional Leader of Volunteers).
 In addition, participating in the CPD program is a great way to improve your knowledge, skills, and future employability.
-CPD participants can benefit from discounts on selected CFV-managed events, activities and use the CPD email badge in their email signatures.
+CPD participants can benefit from discounts on selected CfV-managed events, activities and, once completed, use the PLV email badge in their email signatures.

 How do I demonstrate that I have completed an activity?

-CPD participants are required to update their activity on our Learning Management System (LMS) every 2-3 months, or as soon an activity is completed.
-At the end of the year, the statement of eligibility form is signed by the participant and their manager and submitted to CFV.
-The points schedule is a formal template that enables CFV to confirm the points claimed are eligible for CPD.
+CPD participants are required to update their activity log as soon as an activity is completed and upload every 3 months on our Learning Management System (LMS).
+At the end of the year, the statement of eligibility form is signed by the participant and their manager and submitted to CfV.
+The points schedule is a formal template that enables CfV to confirm the points claimed are eligible for CPD.
 It also provides participants with an opportunity to reflect on what they learnt from completing the activity.
 The Activity Validation Form will ask for some notes as to what you have achieved.

 How does CFV communicate the value of CPD to my organisation?

 Two letters are sent to your manager.
 The first letter is sent at the start of the program indicating your start date and what the program involves.
 Upon completion of the program, a final letter is sent to your manager indicating your achievements and program completion.